Shakkak/anki-vocab-generator/README.md

 ## 📄 CSV File Format

 To generate the Anki deck, your CSV files must follow a specific format.
-The script will process each CSV file named `ch{i}.csv` (e.g., `ch1.csv`, `ch2.csv`, etc.) and create a corresponding sub-deck.
+The script will process each CSV file named `Ch{i}.csv` (e.g., `Ch1.csv`, `Ch2.csv`, etc.) and create a corresponding sub-deck.

 Each CSV file must include the following columns: